chadhindsight/my-natours/README.md

-## NATOURS
+# NATOURS

-An app that shows users great places in nature that they can tour
+An app that shows users great places in nature that they can tour.

+## HOW IT WORKS?